codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 #### Data format errors

-If you notice data discrepancies (such as invalid date formats), review the logs for specific fields causing issues.
-Ensure your Sage 50 data follows the expected formats.
+If you notice data discrepancies (such as invalid date formats), check your Sage 50 data and reach out to your financial services provider for support.